Amjad Khan (American cricketer)

 He was selected to play for the United States in the 2000/01 Red Stripe Bowl.
 The matches in this competition had List A status, as such his List A debut came against Jamaica.
 He played three further List A matches in the tournament, the last of which came against Trinidad and Tobago.
 In his four List A matches for the United States, Khan scored 61 runs at an average of 15.25, with a high score of 36.
 He took a single wicket with the ball at a bowling average of 50 and best figures of 1/45.
 His final match for the United States came in a Man of the Match performance in the 2002 ICC Americas Championship against Bermuda that was played in Buenos Aires, Argentina.

 Khan never played for the USA again and paid the price for his outspoken and open criticism of the current United States of America Cricket Association administration, led by Gladstone Dainty.
 In January 2010, he again criticised the United States of America Cricket Association and its president Gladstone Dainty on cricket website Cricinfo.

-Khan currently lives with his family on Long Island, New York, where he works for Microsoft.